kommitters/soroban.ex/README.md

     }}
   ```

-- When the function invoker is not the function authorizer.(WIP in Stellar_SDK)
+- When the function invoker is not the function authorizer.

+  > **Note**
+  > The support for this use case is currently in progress in the Stellar SDK.

   ```elixir
   alias Soroban.Contract